dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Broken Door

 * Blocks access to Broken Vessel
-* Key is at the Lesser Mawlek right of Cloth in Basin
+* Key is at the Lesser Mawlek far right of Cloth in Basin

 ## Canyon Door